Written by: Alexandra Uta // Last Updated:

 If you struggle with clear-water plus any other form of iron, or the concentration of ferrous exceeds 5 ppm, a regular water softener should not be applied.
 Some of the compounds may simply pass through the system totally unaffected and/or lead to clogging and rapid fouling of the resin bed.
 The latter will also gradually reduce hardness removal capacities.

 All whole house water filters that remove ferrous iron can also remove rust.
 Removing rust alone can be done by mechanical a.k.a. sediment filtration, a rust water purifier so to speak.
-Concentrations of 15 ppm if iron and more are easily manageable.
+Concentrations of 15 ppm and more iron are easily manageable.

 Organic iron filtration can be particularly challenging.
 The compounds may slow down or prevent oxidation entirely so that water softeners, specialized iron filters, and aeration systems don’t work.
 For most people, the best option is probably chemical oxidation in combination with a mechanical water filter.